jamescharters/fdj-wagering-feed-consumer/README.md

 ### Assumptions

+- Traditional API structure using distinct controllers, repositories, services etc for testability and composability
+- No hard requirement of using a design pattern such as CQRS: the goal here was not to completely overengineer the initial solution; though the code here would be amenable to such a pattern should it be desired
 - "This will only work for the duration of your session" is assumed to mean the API HTTP GET endpoint `/customer/<customerId>/stats` only returns a response payload while the WebSocket session itself is active.
 In effect, this means the API only provides HTTP 200 range responses for valid customer IDs for about 3 minutes after start.
 Be quick!
 - TotalStandToWin in the response has no currency conversion, and decimal values rounded to 2 places (i.e. the value corresponds to dollars-and-cents, Euro-and-cents etc)
 - Automatic connection to web socket to receive messages is appropriate on application start, and once EndOfFeed is received (or our own hard timelimit expires), there is no automatic reconnection or even mechanism to re-establish the websocket subscription